juju/docs/src/en/getting-started.md

    !["step 8"](./media/juju-lxd-config008.png)

-   Finally for IPv4, you should turn on Network Address Translation to enable the contianers to communicate fully.
+   Finally for IPv4, enable Network Address Translation to allow the contianers to communicate with the outside world.

    !["step 9"](./media/juju-lxd-config009.png)

-   You can continue to set up a similar IPv6 bridge device, but this is not required for Juju.
+   You can continue to set up a similar IPv6 bridge device, but this is not necessary for Juju.

    !["step 10"](./media/juju-lxd-config010.png)

 LXD is now configured to work with Juju.

 !!!
-Note: LXD adds iptables rules to enable traffic to the subnet/bridge it created.
-If you subsequently add/change firewall settings (e.g. `ufw`), you should ensure that these rules still allow Juju to communicate with LXD.
+Note: LXD adds iptables (firewall) rules to allow traffic to the subnet/bridge it created.
+If you subsequently add/change firewall settings (e.g. with `ufw`), ensure that these rules have not interfered with Juju's ability to communicate with LXD.

 ## Create a controller